aimacode/aima-python/README.md

-# aima-python: Structure of the Project
+# `aima-python`: Structure of the Project

 Python code for the book *Artificial Intelligence: A Modern Approach.*
-When complete, this project will cover all the major topics in the book, for each topic, such as `logic`, we will have the following [Python 3.5](https://www.python.org/downloads/release/python-350/) files:
+When complete, this project will cover all the major topics in the book, for each topic, such as `logic`, we will have the following [Python 3.5](https://www.python.org/downloads/release/python-350/) files in the main branch:

 - `logic.py`: Implementations of all the pseudocode algorithms in the book.
 - `logic_test.py`: A lightweight test suite, using `assert` statements, designed for use with `py.test`.
 - `logic.ipynb`: A Jupyter notebook, with examples of usage.
 Does a `from logic import *` to get the code.

+Until we get there, we will support a legacy branch, `aima3python2` (for the thrid edition of the textbook and for Python 2 code).
+To prepare code for the new master branch, the following should be done:

+- Check for common problems in [porting to Python 3](http://python3porting.com/problems.html), such as: `prtint` is now a function; `range` and `map` and other functions no longer produce `list`s; objects of different types can no longer be compared with `<`; strings are now Unicode; it would be nice to move `%` string formating to `.format`; there is a new `next` function for generators; integer division now returns a float; we can now use set literals.
+- Implement functions that were in the third edition of the book but were not yet implemented in the code.
+- As we finish chapters for the new fourth edition, we will share the pseudocode, and describe what changes are necessary.
+- Create a `_test.py` file, and define functions that use `assert` to make tests.
+Remove any old `doctest` tests.
+- Create a `.ipynb` notebook, and give examples of how to use the code.

 # Style Guide